 Who Counts as a State?
-De Facto States, Ethnic Identity, External Legitimacy, and the
+De Facto States, External Legitimacy, and the Politics of Recognition

 Committee: Dr. Dave Armstrong (Chair), Dr. Thomas Kwasi Tieku & Dr. Bruce Morrison

 How do de facto states balance the drive for external legitimacy with their need to sustain themselves?
 To answer this question, I develop an original explanation of de facto state behaviour in two parts.
 First, I argue that a gradational understanding of the external legitimacy of de facto states more accurately captures the international interactions of these political entities.
 Rather than have the same null level of non-recognition, I use an original dataset and a Bayesian latent variable model to demonstrate how 31 de facto states have different degrees of external legitimacy that often change over time.
 I supplement this measure with an expert conjoint survey experiment (N=133) of diplomats and academics and a convergent validity test.
 I also investigate the strategic calculations that guide state officials in de facto states for fulfilling their goals.
-Relying on dozens of elite interviews in four de facto states, I uncover how these states often construct a national narrative surrounding their ethnic identity and the wrongdoings their peoples have historically suffered.
-I argue that de facto states effectively frame their nation-building projects in relation to their ethnic identity and the grievances they have suffered as a group at the hand of their parent states.
+Relying on dozens of elite interviews with government officials in Somaliland, the Turkish Republic of Northern Cyprus, Abkhazia and Kosovo, I explore the various trade-offs and maneuverings officials in these regions undertake in relation to their varying levels of external legitimacy.
+My findings indicate that all de facto states face issues of security, poverty, isolation, emigration, and instability, which they attribute to their lack of UN recognition.
+Although UN membership is a long-term goal for these regions, my research suggests that domestic stability and the enhancement of internal legitimacy are of primary importance.
 In tandem, I demonstrate how de facto states rely on both formal and informal relations with recognized states to forge meaningful networks of cross-border kin, diasporas and state allies who implicitly and overtly support their continued existence.

 Kwasi Tieku, Thomas, & Megan Payler (2021).
 From Paternalism to the Chambas Formula for Mediation: Conceptualizing Cooperation between the UN and Regional Organizations in Mediating Conflicts, International Negotiation (published online ahead of print 2021). doi: https://doi.org/10.1163/15718069-bja10040